Skip to content

 Second and third weeks

-Most stitches are removed or absorbed.
+Most sutures are removed or absorbed.
 Residual swelling will still be present, but you will be presentable for professional commitments.
 Many of my male patients return to work between ten and fourteen days, depending on the activity.

 First to sixth month